tobyjack19/fusion2urdf-CleanHistory/README.md

 Changes made are as follows:
  - Output file as URDF instead of XACRO
  - Solve issue where components which have >1 joint with respect to which they are the "child" component, are wrongly transformed
- - keeps the fusion design history clean (cleans up after itself)
+ - Keeps the fusion design history clean (cleans up after itself)

 -BELOW THIS THE README IS SAME AS ORIGINAL-